garyng/edition-jekyll-template/_docs/03-names-and-bindings/special-characters.md

 DateTime paidOn = new DateTime(2018, 1, 1, 12, 34, 56);
 ```

-instead of doing this to join different variables together
+Instead of doing this to join different variables together

 ```cs
 // instead of doing this